-3.1.1 INSTALLING THE SOLIS/SDK SOFTWARE
+3.1.1 INSTALLING THE SOUS/SDK SOFTWARE

-- 1. Terminate and exit any programs which are running on the PC. - 2.
-Insert the Andor software CD.
+- 1. Terminate & exit any programs which are running on the PC. - 2.
+Insert the Andor CD.
 The InstallShield Wizard now starts.
-If it does not start automatically, run the file setup.exe directly from the CD then follow the on-screen prompts that then appear (Software screens may differ slightly from those shown, depending on your Operating system and software version).
+If it does not start automatically, run the file setup. exe directly from the CD then follow the on-screen prompts that then appear (Software screens may vary with your Operating system and software version).

-- 3. Tick the required camera e.g Andor iDus. - 4.
+- 3. Tick the required camera e.g Andor iDus - 4.
 Click Next > (alternatively, click on Browse..., choose your own file destination then click Next >).